FREE PPC TIPS & TRICKS

 SEO vs. PPC

-One question you might ask is “Why investing into PPC if you have a well-optimized website?”
+One question you might ask is “Why investing in PPC if you have a well-optimized website?”
 It’s a valid question.
 According to the BrightEdge research Organic Search drives 51% of website traffic.
 In comparison, Paid Search accounted for 14%.
-Looking specifically at the Travel & Hospitality industry, the share of Paid Search is higher than average, 23%, while the Organic Search is still the largest channel with 40%.
+Looking specifically at the Travel & Hospitality industry, the share of Paid Search is higher than average, 23%, while Organic Search is still the largest channel with 40%.